The Greatest Generation (podcast): Greatest Trek

 In 2017 Pranica and Harrison started a new podcast, The Greatest Discovery, following the launch of Star Trek: Discovery.
 It was billed as "the unofficial, irreverent and filthy aftershow Discovery didn't know it needed."

-The podcast, which is released the Tuesday after a new episode of Star Trek is aired, reviews each episode in the same format as The Greatest Generation.
+The podcast, which is released the Friday after a new episode of Star Trek is aired, reviews each episode in the same format as The Greatest Generation.
 When there are no new episodes, the podcast is released monthly with Pranica and Harrison discussing Star Trek related news, interviewing guests and reviewing other Star Trek related media, such as comics and specific episodes of The Original Series.
 Guests featured on The Greatest Discovery include Anson Mount, J. K. Woodward and Chris Black.

 Following the launch of Short Treks and the announcement of Star Trek: Picard, Pranica and Harrison announced that The Greatest Discovery would be used to review all upcoming Star Trek television properties, including Short Treks, Picard, Lower Decks, Strange New Worlds, in addition to Discovery.
 In August 2022, coinciding with the launch of Lower Decks season 3, the podcast was renamed Greatest Trek.

+In 2025, between the releases of Strange New Worlds season 3 and Starfleet Academy, the podcast began reviewing episodes of The Original Series with the subtitle This Old Enterprise, named in reference to the television show This Old House.

+Bonus podcasts

+Pranica and Harrison occasionally release "bonus" podcast episodes featuring non-Star Trek media as part of The Greatest Generation and Greatest Trek.